 During the current year, the Authority was required to purchase nutrient credits in order to remain in compliance with environmental regulations.
-The total cost of the credits during fiscal year 2020 was \$471,552.
-The Authority will be required to purchase credits in future years to comply with environmental regulations until the Authority completes the nutrient upgrade project to reduce the levels of nitrogen and phosphorus.
+The total cost of the credits during fiscal year 2021 was \$496,196.
+The Authority will be required to purchase credits in future years to comply with environmental regulations until the Authority completes the nutrient upgrade project to reduce the levels of nitrogen and phosphorus in the plant.
 The SCWWA Board committed to purchase credits from the Virginia Nutrient Credit Exchange Association and from Chesterfield County.